int128/akoi-action/README.md

       - uses: int128/akoi-action@v2
 ```

-This action downloads the packages into directory `.akoi/{digest of .akoi.yml}` and saves it to cache.
+This action downloads the packages into directory `{github.workspace}/.akoi/{sha256 digest of akoi.yml}` and saves them to cache.
 It restores the packages from cache next time.

 You can set a path to akoi config.